Calculate your co-buying budget in seconds

 How many people can co-buy a home together?

-It depends on many factors, including whether or not you require a mortgage to finance your home purchase.
+It depends on many factors, including whether or not you're using a mortgage to finance your home purchase.
+Obtaining traditional financing through a residential mortgage will typically limit how much of a loan you can get.
+Most lenders allow up to four co-borrowers on a mortgage.

 Do we need a 20% down payment to co-buy?